-- 96. Defendants' conduct as alleged herein was done with reckless disregard for human life, oppression, and malice.
+- 98. Defendants' conduct as alleged herein was done with reckless disregard for human life, oppression, and malice.
 Defendants were fully aware of the safety risks of Zantac, particularly the carcinogenic potential of Zantac as it transforms into NDMA within the chemical environment of the human body.
-Nonetheless, Defendants deliberately crafted their label, marketing, and promotion to mislead consumers. - 97.
-This was not done by accident or through some justifiable negligence.
-Rather, humans, and that full disclosure of the true risks of Zantac would limit the amount of money
+Nonetheless, Defendants deliberately crafted their label, marketing, and promotion to mislead consumers. - 99.
+This was not done by accident or through justifiable negligence.
+Rather, Defendants knew that they increase profits by convincing consumers that Zantac was harmless to humans, and that full disclosure of the true risks of Zantac would limit their returns.
+Defendants' pursuit was accomplished not only through their misleading label, but through a comprehensive scheme of selective misleading research and testing, false advertising, and deceptive omissions as more fully alleged throughout this pleading.
+Plaintiff was denied the right to make an informed decision about whether to purchase and use Zantac, knowing the full risks attendant to that use.
+Such conduct was done with conscious disregard of Plaintiff's rights. - 100.
+Accordingly, Plaintiffs request punitive damages against Defendants for the harm caused to Plaintiffs.